rippedpiracy/docs/PC-Software/Games.md

 [**PreDBs**](PreDBs.md) - List of Release Indexes that are used to check whether a Game has been cracked or not.
 Just a reminder that a Game not being on any list doesnt mean it hasn't been cracked.

 [**ProtonDB**](https://protondb.com/) - A Community maintained Database of Steam Games with their compatibilities on Linux and Steam Deck graded and ranked.
+[**Wine AppDB**](https://appdb.winehq.org/) - Database containing information on the compatibility of various apps and Games.

-[**SteamDB**](https://steamdb.info) - A Steam DataBase site that has a vast amount of information about virtually all games on Steam, helps for checking Game versions, file checksums of latest build of any Game, trading cards, Game branches, Game prices in all regions and many more.
+[**SteamDB**](https://steamdb.info) - A Steam Database site that has vast amount of information about virtually all games on Steam, helps for checking Game versions, file checksums of latest builds of any Game, trading cards, Game branches, Game prices in all regions and many more.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[SteamDB - Extension](https://steamdb.info/extension/) - SteamDB's Browser extensions that offers new features to the Steam Web Store such as bypassing age verification, providing quick links to external sites, and more.
 [**Augmented Steam**](https://augmentedsteam.com/) - Great Browser extension for Steam that introduces many new features, like showing prices for different countries, customising the Steam Web Store further and more.
 *<small>If you decide to use Augmented Steam and the SteamDB extension simultaneously, make sure to configure them accordingly since some of the features may interfere.</small>*

+[**VNDB**](https://vndb.org/) - The largest, most accurate and most up-to-date Visual Novel DataBase on the web.

 [**Get Data from Steam / SteamDB**](https://github.com/Sak32009/GetDLCInfoFromSteamDB) - Extracts all the information of the DLCs/Games from Steam/SteamDB and exports in various formats that can be used as a config file for Greenluma, CreamAPI and more.
 Can also extract .sha1 checksums of the latest build of any Steam Game that can be used to verify Game integrity.